Skip to content

 What did stick was something much less elegant.
 I started walking without my phone.
 I started reading real books instead of articles.
 I started having longer conversations and shorter meetings.
 I started protecting blocks of uninterrupted time not for meditation but for work that required deep focus.

-None of these things are mindfulness in the formal sense.
+None of these are mindfulness in the formal sense.
 All of them are attention practices.
 And all of them, when I'm consistent, make my days feel thicker.

-The invitation isn't to abandon mindfulness.
 If meditation works for you, keep doing it.
 The invitation is to stop treating it as the solution and start treating it as one instance of a broader principle.

-The principle is this: sustained, voluntary attention to a single focus thickens time.
+Sustained, voluntary attention to a single focus thickens time.

 How you achieve that attention is up to you.
 The eight-thousand-dollar meditation retreat and the twenty-minute dog walk might do the same thing, if you leave your phone at home.